ohlerlab/clip_pipeline/README.md

 The use of peak caller depends on the type of CLIP data and whether you have replicates.

 #### Option a.
-You have PAR-CLIP data and no replicates.
+You have PAR-CLIP data but no backgound RNA-seq.
 Use PARALYZER.

 #### Option b.
-You have PAR-CLIP data and replicates.
+You have PAR-CLIP data and backgound RNA-seq.
 Use either PARALYZER or omniCLIP.

 #### Option c.
-You have non PAR-CLIP data that does not rely on 4-thiouridine incorporation and no replicates.
-Ohler lab cannot help you.
+You have non-PAR CLIP data and background RNA-seq.
+Use omniCLIP.

 #### Option d.
-You have non-PAR CLIP data and replicates.
-Use omniCLIP.
+You have non PAR-CLIP data and no background RNA-seq.
+Ohler lab cannot help you.